-Tere are several engaging activities and experiences offered throughout the season that will allow you to dig deeper into the natural science, architecture, landscape design and history of Stan Hywet and the Seiberling family.
+These activities and experiences -- for individuals, families and groups -- offered throughout the season that will allow you to dig deeper into the natural science, architecture, landscape design and history of Stan Hywet and the Seiberling family.

-These activities are available for individuals, families and groups.
-For school and group information, pricing and scheduling, contact Sean McAllister in group sales at email@example.com or 330-315-3284.
+For school and group information, pricing and scheduling, contact group sales at email@example.com or 330-315-3284.

 - Designing the Landscape Quest - Explore favorite spots and discover more “hidden” features with Stan Hywet’s landscape designer, Warren Manning.